kmatt/theme-notes-first/README.md

 ## Get notified of updates

-Updates don't come up very often, but to be sure you're using the right StyleSheet for new versions of TaskPaper, [subscribe to be notified by email](http://pascallaliberte.me/uses-taskpaper/).
+Updates don't come up very often, but to be sure you're using the right StyleSheet for new versions of TaskPaper, [subscribe to be notified by email from the original author](http://pascallaliberte.me/uses-taskpaper/).
 I'll also share on how I use TaskPaper (centered on objectives).

 ## 💙 TaskPaper